-Planted in polybags, Vetiver readily established itself in the compromised soils.
-Although no Vetiver survived when planted as bare root slips directly into fresh acid sulphate soil, more than 80 percent of bare root slips survived and grew normally in the same soil when a small amount of lime, good topsoil, or manure was first added to the furrows.
+When planted in polybags, vetiver readily established itself in the acid sulfate soils.
+Although no vetiver survived when planted as bare root slips directly into fresh acid sulfate soil, more than 80 percent of bare root slips survived and grew normally in the same soil when a small amount of lime, good topsoil, or manure was first added to the furrows.

 The following results were recorded:

-- Over four months, once it was established, Vetiver markedly reduced soil loss by erosion.
-Bare canal banks lost soil at a rate of 400-750 tons/ha, compared with only 50-100 tons/ha on a channel embankment protected by Vetiver. - After 12 months, soil loss had become negligible. - The banks were completely stabilized when Vetiver was trimmed to 20-30cm (8"-12") and the shoots were used as mulch covering the bare area of the bank (Le van Du and Truong, 2006).
+- Over four months, once it was established, vetiver markedly reduced soil loss by erosion.
+Bare canal banks lost soil at a rate of 400-750 tons/ha, compared with only 50-100 tons/ha on a channel embankment protected by vetiver. - After 12 months, soil loss had become negligible. - The banks were completely stabilized when vetiver was trimmed to 20-30cm (8"-12") and the shoots were used as mulch covering the bare area of the bank (Le van Du and Truong, 2006).